As my books are for 11 - 14 year olds, most of my school visits are for Key Stage 3 students, but I can adapt for younger and older.

 Fees

 Prices are available on request and will depend on what you require.
 Quotes are given without obligation.
-I can do up to four sessions per day, so mix and match from the list of talks, workshops and informal sessions.
-Prices are in line with Society of Author guidelines.
+I can provide up to four sessions per day, so mix and match from the list of talks, workshops and informal sessions.
+As a rough guideline, for a full day of four sessions, the price would be £300 plus pre-agreed travel expenses.

-There will be no VAT, payable within 30 days of the event, for schools over 20 miles from Ashby-de-la-Zouch there will be travel expenses but these will always be agreed in advance.
+There will be no VAT, invoices payable within 30 days of the event and all travel expenses will be agreed in advance.

 To discuss your school’s needs or to book an event, please use the enquiry form below.